 The lines I really enjoy in this poem are “The Poetry of the earth is never dead”, and then ‘The poetry of the earth is ceasing never”.
-With these lines, Keats is noticing that the earth continues to create, sing, and inspire poetry with its presence no matter what the season.
+With these lines, Keats notices that the earth continues to create, sing, and inspire poetry with its presence no matter the season.

 “The Cricket and the Grasshopper” by Dan Beachy-Quick